ginic/multipa/scripts/buckeye_experiments/EXPERIMENT_LOG.md

 ## `vary_individuals`
-Still keeping the total amount of data equal to half the training data and the gender split 50/50, exclude certain speakers completely.
-Train with the same model parameters but different individuals each time.
+These experiments keep the total amount of data equal to half the training data with the gender split 50/50, but further exclude certain speakers completely using the --speaker_restriction argument.
+This allows us to restrict speakers included in training data in any way.
+For the purposes of these experiments, we are focussed on the age demogrpahic of the user.

-For reference, the speakers and their demographics included in the training data are:
+For reference, the speakers and their demographics included in the training data are as follows where the speaker age range 'y' means under 30 and 'o' means over 40:

 | speaker_id | speaker_gender | speaker_age_range |
 | ---------- | -------------- | ----------------- |